forcat/GNUstep-Turned-iOS--Sudoku-/README.md

 Obviously the same licensing applies, do as you please and share the love.

 **Even if it goes on the App Store?**
 Yes!
-Despite the obligations to GPL the code due to the codebase I've inherited from, I would do it anyway!
+Despite the obligations that come with having used a GPL codebase (i.e. Any modifications I make are required to be GPL compat) I would GPL the code anyway!
 Realistically, if I didn't want to GPL the code I could just re-implement all the features myself; however there seems to be a bit of a lack of _complete native (Objective-C/iOS SDK) example applications_.
 So you can add one to the list!

 ###Progress Log